johnshearing/SmartWallet/README.md

 # SmartWallet

-Difficulty in securing the seed phrases and the possibility of losing them might be the biggest obstacle for mass-adoption of cryptocurrency.
+Difficulty securing seed phrases might be the biggest obstacle for mass-adoption of cryptocurrency from an untimely death.
+Loss of seed phrases and associated family funds do to untimely death is also an obstacle.

 What if we only needed our 24 randomly generated words one time... just to set up our wallets...